Asyan77/AdventureWise/README.md

 ### Basic Overview
 This app is intended to help you discover and/or research destinations for moving abroad or for long term visits, depending on which factors are important for you.
 There are 3 ways to interact with this app:

-1. As you hover over countries on the map, a tool tip appears with a brief description and rating of a major city from that country.
+1. As you hover over countries on the map, a tool tip appears with the country flag and the name of a major city from that country.

 2. Clicking on a country will produce a data card for the major city of that country.
 The data card displays four categories of basic living costs, plus the average salary.
 You can compare up to 4 location at a time.
 There is a button underneath the cards to clear you selection so you can choose new areas to compare.